jasonvoirin/ngFader/README.md

 You can see original working demo [here.](http://www.thetexans.org)

 ## My Demo
-Gallery for party fishing boat using nodejs,sailsjs with walker to build gallery by stepping through directory (http://primetime3.com) see banner then select gallery menu for more usage
+Gallery for party fishing boat using nodejs,sailsjs with node-walk to build gallery by stepping through directory (http://primetime3.com) see banner then select gallery menu for more usage

 ## My Changes (added properties to use)